abdrahmansoltan/Learning-Notes/Node.js/2-Express.md

   - you also should put `.hbs` files in `views` folder

     ```js
-    // Using hbs as the default view engine
+    app.set('view engine', 'hbs'); // Using hbs as the default view engine
-    app.set('view engine', 'hbs'); // for any dynamic-template we are trying to render, use this engine (hbs)

-    // selecting where the views could be found
+    app.set('views', path.join(__dirname, '..', 'views')); // selecting where the views could be found
-    app.set('views', path.join(__dirname, '..', 'views'));

     // rendering the hbs file
     app.get('/', (req, res) => {